libavg/libavg/sphinxdoc/areanodes.rst

         .. py:method:: reorderChild(oldIndex, newIndex)

-            Moves the child at :py:attr:`oldIndex` so it's at :py:attr:`newIndex`.
+            Moves the child at :py:attr:`oldIndex` so it is at :py:attr:`newIndex`.
 This function can be used to change the order in which the children are drawn.

         .. py:method:: reorderChild(node, newPos)

-            Moves the child :py:attr:`node` so it's at index :py:attr:`newPos`.
+            Moves the child :py:attr:`node` so it is at index :py:attr:`newPos`.
 This function can be used to change the order in which the children are drawn.

         .. py:method:: indexOf(node)